Language selection

 I design policies, programs or other initiatives

-In your work, it's important that you pause to ask key questions to ensure that you haven't overlooked anything.
-Ideally, such active reflection is a regular part of how you work, not something that you simply "tack on" at the end.
+In your work, you should pause to ask key questions to ensure you haven't overlooked anything.
+Ideally, such active reflection is a regular part of how you work, not something that you simply “tack on” at the end.

-You need to develop and exercise your "inclusion reflex" to consistently make inclusion and belonging a priority, even when the pressure is on.
+You need to develop and exercise your “inclusiveness reflex” to consistently make inclusion and belonging priorities, even when the pressure is on.
 It's like learning to ride a bike.
-At first, you need to think about every step, from how to get on the bike, to how to hold the handlebars, to how to keep your balance when you first start to pedal.
+At first, you need to think about every step, from how to get on the bike to how to hold the handlebars to how to keep your balance when you first start to pedal.
 Once you build that muscle memory, you can do all those steps without even thinking, even when you're in a hurry.
 You need to develop a reflex for inclusiveness so that you apply all the necessary considerations, even when you're under pressure to deliver quickly.

 Design with users in mind

 Human-centred design and Gender-based Analysis Plus (GBA Plus) go hand in hand.
 By focusing on people when you design, you consider the lived experiences of those who will be benefiting from a program or service.
-GBA Plus allows you to think through how factors of identity, such as gender, race, sexual orientation, socio-economic status, disability and so on, interact with one another and connect with structural and contextual factors.
+GBA Plus allows you to think through how factors of identity, such as gender, race, sexual orientation, socio-economic status and disability, interact with one another and connect with structural and contextual factors.

-By understanding how all of these factors come together and interact to form the experiences of your users, you can design your products and services in a much more intentional way.
-Because there are so many factors that impact a person's lived experience, it's difficult to group people together based on a single characteristic.
-Designing with the most impacted or most marginalized in mind is a good strategy for increasing your understanding of the systemic challenges people face in using or accessing your initiative.
-Ideally, you co-create a product or service together with diverse people and users, in order to learn from those with lived experience.
-It's about putting into practice the adage that originated with the disability rights movement, "Nothing about us without us."
+By understanding how all these factors come together and interact to form the experiences of your users, you can design your products and services in a much more intentional way.
+Because so many factors impact a person's lived experience, it's difficult to group people together based on a single characteristic.
+Designing with the most-impacted or most-marginalized people in mind is a good strategy for increasing your understanding of the systemic challenges people face in using or accessing your initiative.
+Ideally, you co-create a product or service together with diverse people and users to learn from those with lived experience.
+It's about putting into practice the principle that originated with the disability rights movement: “Nothing Without Us.”

 Build in accessibility from the start